My Mini Chanel Capsule!

 Although this print is no longer available it's a very easy look to copy.

-On my holidays, however casual the venue, I would never eat in just a swimsuit.
-But adding the matching pants meant that this swimsuit became a stylish and ladylike outfit.
+On my holidays, however casual, I like to cover my swimsuit for lunch.
+But adding the matching pants turned it into a stylish and ladylike outfit.

-Just in case I ever get my swimsuit wet (!)
-I pop undies and a suntop into my beach bag.
+In the unlikely event of my swimsuit getting wet (!)
+I pop undies and suntop into my bag.

 Such as easy idea to copy!
 All you need is a couple of items that match or tone, add in 2 tank tops and you've got your own mini Chanel capsule.